-This round is severely underrated, in my opinion.
+This round is seriously underrated, in my opinion.
 The lyrics translated from Italian is “I am tearful”.
-It is beautiful and complex and has a built-in ending chord.
+It is beautiful, complex and has a built-in ending chord.
 The beauty of this round is that the texture changes depending on the voicing.
 An SSAA round will sound dramatically less complex than SATB, due to the melody switching registers.
-There is great depth to this round and can be a real stand-out in a program.
+There is great depth to this round as it can be a real stand-out in a concert program.

 Rounds can deeply move an audience

-Rounds can be effective as part of a concert program.
+Some rounds can be come the emotional “meat” of a program.
 Besides Dona Nobis Pacem, I wrote a round entitled American Memorial Round to honor American’s who died for our freedom.
 This piece is highly effective for 9/11 ceremonies, Pearl Harbor Day, Memorial Day, and any time we want to connect to those who we’ve lost.
-Sometimes a round can have an “ending” that comes after the round.
+Sometimes a round can have a unique “ending” that comes after the round.
 I wrote a two-measure “Amen” section that is adaptable for 3 part choirs, SSA, TTB, SAB, etc.

 Song likes Dona Nobis Pacem and American Memorial Round can very easily fit into the center of a concert program.
-I frequently rounds like these in the center of a 3 song set when performing at ceremonies or as guest performers.
+I frequently use rounds like these in the center of a 3 song set when performing at meaningful ceremonies or as guest performers at outside events.

 Round and rounds we go in concert final words

-I believe many times we over program and make concerts more challenging that what they need to be.
-Rounds can be a gateway to audience apprecipation of choral music.
+I believe many times we over program and make concerts more challenging than what they need to be.
+Rounds can be a gateway to audience appreciation of choral music.
 They also allow singers to focus on the beauty of unison singing: pure vowels, crisp consonants, and consistent tone.
 That beauty can lead to a round being the highlight of a concert!